-All the major Rest Camps have electricity, a first-aid centre, a shop, braai and communal kitchen facilities, a laundromat/laundry tubs, a restaurant and/or self-service cafeteria, public telephones and a petrol station.
-Information centres manned eby information staff are at Letaba, Skukuza and Berg-en-Dal.
-Holiday programmes and evening film shows of wildlife and conservation are arranged in many of the restcamps.
+All the major rest camps have electricity, a first-aid centre, a shop, braai and communal kitchen facilities, a laundromat/laundry tubs, a restaurant and/or self-service cafeteria, public telephones and a petrol station.
+Information centres manned by information staff are at Letaba, Skukuza and Berg-en-Dal.
+Holiday programmes and evening film shows of wildlife and conservation are arranged in many of the rest camps.
 Please enquire at reception.

 - Orpen (with satellites Maroela and Tamboti)

 - Punda Maria

 - Satara (with satellite Balule)

 Bush camps provide accommodation in smaller, more remote rest camps.
 One or more accommodation units may be reserved.
 Bush camps do not have shops or restaurants.
 Access to all bushveld camps is restricted to overnight visitors with reserved accommodation.
 Electrical equipment such as hair-dryers cannot be used except at Talamati, Biyamiti and Bateleur.
 Open verandas often serve as kitchen/dining room.
 All units have a refrigerator, cooking utensils, crockery, cutlery and a stove, either a two-plate stove without an oven or a four-plate stove with an oven in the larger units.
 All units have private ablution facilities.
 Communal freezing facilities are offered at Biyamiti, Shimuwini, Talamati and Sirheni.
 Cell phones can be charged at reception at Shimuwini and Sirheni.